ImagicTheCat/Luaoop/README.md

 -- works by using tostring(table) address hack or using a counter instead on failure class.instanceid(o)

+-- get the class metatable applied to the instances
+-- useful to apply class behaviour to a custom table -- (not a safe access) class.meta(class)

 -- create object with a specific class and constructor arguments class.instanciate(class, ...)
 -- SHORTCUT Class(...)